 From 1990 to 2006, Dr. Meyer served as a staff member for the American Association of Colleges of Pharmacy, the national organization representing the interests of pharmacy education and educators.

 Dr. Meyer’s activities since she joined the University of Pittsburgh School of Pharmacy in 2006 focus on curricular and institutional quality improvement, instructional design and assessment, faculty development, and interprofessional health professions education.
-Dr. Meyer chairs the University’s Working Group on Interprofessional Education, composed of academic leaders from the Health Sciences Library System and the Schools of Pharmacy, Dental Medicine, Health and Rehabilitation Sciences, Medicine, Public Health, Nursing, and Social Work at the University.
+Dr. Meyer serves on the University’s Working Group on Interprofessional Education, composed of academic leaders from the Health Sciences Library System and the Schools of Pharmacy, Dental Medicine, Health and Rehabilitation Sciences, Medicine, Public Health, Nursing, and Social Work at the University.

 From 2002 through 2014, Dr. Meyer represented pharmacy education on the Healthy People Curriculum Task Force, an interprofessional group convened by the Association for Prevention Teaching and Research (APTR) to advance the education of future health care professionals in the areas of clinical prevention and population health.
 Convened in response to Healthy People 2010, the Task Force produced a Clinical Prevention and Population Health Curriculum Framework to provide a common core of knowledge for clinical health professions about individual and population‐oriented prevention and health promotion efforts.